Chorusio/kube-chorus-router/README.md

 - Genrate a config-map file which can be used for creating other endpoint overlays
 ## How it works

-kube-router monitors the node events and establishes a route between the node to Citrix ADC using VXLAN.
-Citrix k8s node controller adds route on the Citrix ADC when a new node joins to the cluster.
-Similarly when a node leaves the cluster, Citrix k8s node controller removes the associated route from the Citrix ADC.
-Citrix k8s node controller uses VXLAN overlay between the Kubernetes cluster and Citrix ADC for service routing.
+kube-router creates a route entry point in each node present in the kubernetes cluster.
+When a node leaves it removes the route entry on the node.
+This information keeps in configmap which can be used for extending the route  with other nodes.

 ## Get started